choudharyRahul22/angularjs/README.md

                  // takes url and object
                  .when('/',{

-                        // templateUrl : actual physical location of html page and COntroller templateUrl : 'pages/main.html',
+                        // templateUrl : actual physical location of html page and Controller templateUrl : 'pages/main.html',
                            controller : 'mainController'
                         } )